BACKCOUNTRY SKIING COURSES

 Moderate to good fitness

-Course includes Zoom based evening session the day prior to the posted field day date
+Course includes Zoom based evening session at 7pm day prior to the posted field day date

 Trip Duration: 6-8hrs